Johannes Brinkman: Early life and education

+Career

+After the death of his father in 1925, Brinkman took charge of his architectural firm and entered into a partnership with architect Leendert van der Vlugt.
+The results of that collaboration include the Van Nelle Factory and the Feijenoord Stadion.

 After the death of Van der Vlugt in 1936, Brinkman teamed up with architect Johannes Hendrik van den Broek.
 The firm's work during this time including a new Rotterdam Cruise Terminal for the Holland-America Line.